lumicks/pylake/docs/tutorial/kymotracking.rst

 ------------------

 The lifetime of the bound state(s) can be determined using `KymoTrackGroup.fit_binding_times()`.
-This method defines the bound dwelltime as the length of each tracked line in seconds.
+This method defines the bound dwelltime as the length of each track in seconds.

 Note: tracks which start in the first frame of the kymograph or end in the last frame are excluded from the analysis.
 This is because, such tracks have ambiguous binding times as the start or end of the track is not known definitively.
 If these tracks were included in the analysis, this could lead to minor